top of page

 Chaves’ music is rooted in melodic lines, resulting in carefully crafted counterpoint and linear harmony with subtle rhythmic interplay in his work.
 He has written for a variety of ensembles, from voice and piano to large orchestra, and has explored non-classical composition in his work for the New York Youth Symphony Jazz Septet: Low Fidelity Replicator.
 His works for orchestra have been performed and recorded by the Juilliard Pre-College Orchestra, New York Youth Symphony, Harvard Pops Orchestra, and the Decoda Ensemble, and have won numerous awards, including Winner of the Harvard Pops Orchestra Composition Competition, Finalist in the National Young Composers Challenge and Honorable Mention in the Metropolitan Youth Orchestra of New York’s Emerging Composers Competition.
 His chamber and solo works have been performed by many acclaimed musicians and ensembles including Triple Helix, Jessica Meyer, Tom Kraines, Kenichiro Aiso and Philip Sheegog.

-As a violinist, Chaves has performed around the United States and Europe.
+As a performer, Chaves has performed around the United States and Europe.
 His awards in the field include being named a Finalist in National YoungArts, winning prizes in the Boston Symphony Orchestra Concerto Competition and UMass Young Artist Awards, placing first in the Stasia B. Hovenesian Prize of the Music Guild of Music Worcester, and the Boston Youth Symphony Orchestra's Concerto Competition, which resulted in a solo performance of Barber’s Violin Concerto with the Boston Youth Symphony under the direction of Federico Cortese at Harvard University’s Sanders Theatre.
 As a chamber musician, he was selected to perform in Tchaikovsky’s Piano Trio at Alice Tully Hall at the Juilliard School as part of their “Wednesday’s at One” series.
 In 2019, Chaves was featured on NPR’s From The Top, where he was awarded the Jack Kent Cooke Young Artists Award.

 During the summer, Chaves has attended a number of festivals and tours, including the Heifetz Institute, Curtis Summerfest, Holy Cross Chamber Music Festival, Bachfest in Leipzig, Germany, the National Youth Orchestra of the United States of America, Boston University Tanglewood Institute where he received the ASCAP Scholarship for composition, and ICEBERG Institute in Vienna, Austria.
 He has also participated in many masterclasses with artists including Anne Akiko-Meyers, Julia Fischer, and Kirill Troussov for violin, and Nico Muhly, Nina Young, and David Ludwig for composition.